ibm-cloud-architecture/refarch-kc/docs/itg-tests/avro/avro.md

    Message delivered to avrotest [0]
    ```

-As you can imagine, there are few other cases to play with given the changes you could make to a data schema in conjunction with the compatibility tyes you can configure your schema registry to be like but we have already covered the basics for a good understanding.
+As you can imagine, there are few other cases to play with given the changes you could make to a data schema in conjunction with the compatibility types you can configure your schema registry to be like but we have already covered the basics for a good understanding.

 ## Links